Featured: Diversify Your Labor Sources to Keep Up With the Holiday Hospitality Rush and Avoid Shortages

 The world’s biggest brewer is betting on a wine brand that made its name on social media.

-Anheuser-Busch, searching for growth as consumers turn away from mass-produced beer brands like Budweiser and Bud Light, is taking full control of Babe Wine, which was co-founded by Instagram influencer Josh Ostrovsky, known by his handle “The Fat Jewish.”
+Anheuser-Busch, searching for growth as consumers turn away from mass-produced beer brands like Budweiser and Bud Light, is taking full control of Babe Wine.
+The company was co-founded by Instagram influencer Josh Ostrovsky, known by his social media handle “The Fat Jewish.”

 The company, then called Swish Beverages, first launched “White Girl Rosé” in 2015 and now generates more than 95% of its revenue from Babe Wine, which is sold in cans.
 Canned wine has become a popular option in the U.S. with coastal millennials, particularly in the summer months, often replacing six-packs of beer at picnics and pool parties.